AhmedSamir109/AhmedSamir109/README.md

 I’m a front-end developer with a passion for creating engaging user experiences.
 I specialize in creating responsive designs and animating interfaces with modern JavaScript frameworks.
 With a keen eye for detail and a commitment to clean, accessible code, I strive to bridge the gap between design and technology to deliver seamless web solutions.

-* 🌍  I'm based in Cairo
+* 🌍  I'm based in Mansoura (Flexibility to Allocate)
 * ✉️  You can contact me at [ahmedsamir.as9728@gmail.com](mailto:ahmedsamir.as9728@gmail.com)

 ### Skills